inowas/morpheus/Readme.md

 The backend is a application written in [Python 3](https://www.python.org/) and can be found in the `src/backend` directory.
 More information about the backend can be found in the [backend README](src/backend/README.md).

+### Mailcatcher

+A mailcatcher can be found at http://mailcatcher.inowas.localhost.
+All mail can be viewed there.

+### Keycloak

+A keycloak server runs at https://identity.inowas.localhost.
+It has a preconfigured realm "inowas" with the client "morpheus-frontend" and a user "dev@inowas.localhost" with the password "dev".